 For each dispensing event, the plan must submit a PDE record.
 Most organizations use a Pharmacy Benefit Manager (PBM) or other third party administrator to process incoming claims from pharmacies.
 Claims typically undergo several rounds of transactions between these parties before the plan finally adjudicates a claim for payment.
 The PDE is a summary record that documents the final adjudication of a dispensing event.

 Plans have an additional reporting requirement to submit Direct and Indirect Remuneration (DIR) data for year-end reconciliation.
 PDE reporting and DIR reporting are separate information streams.
-CMS will publish reporting requirements for DIR in separate guidance.

 Figure 3A illustrates the PDE Dataflow.